Civitas Learning™ Launches Learning Community for Higher Education

 Data tell us every day how students are doing and what they need most.
 Are you listening to their story?
 Our Student Success Platform leverages the most statistically rigorous technology in the market today to provide a clear view of the current and future state of your institution and students.
 Faculty, administrators and students are empowered to act with confidence and make the most of their time, energy and investment for the greatest good.

-Today, our community includes approximately 300 institutions reaching more than 7 million students worldwide.
+Today, our community includes approximately 325 institutions reaching nearly 8 million students worldwide.
 One in three students in U.S. higher ed are enrolled at institutions we serve.
 Together, we are working to help millions of more students learn well, finish strong, and go on to brighter futures and better careers.
 For more information, visit: www.civitaslearning.com.